How to Set Up Workflow Triggers

 • notes - Additional notes or comments

-Additional fields available and listed in the Workflow Trigger Help pages linked on the setup page.
+Additional custom fields are available and listed in the Workflow Trigger Help pages linked on the setup page.

 Integration Examples